 The cabins have all been modernized even though they were built in the 1930s.
 They are cute and perfect for anyone wanting to live out their mountain fantasies.
 Although they are modern with kitchens mini-fridges, microwaves, and coffee makers they are rustic and charming.
 Each cabin has a cozy fireplace to hang out on those chilly winter nights.

 While most people prefer to stay at the Fairmont on Lake Louise I actually think the Paradise cabins are a much better value, more down to earth, and a whole lot cheaper.
 The Chateau is, quite frankly, the most overpriced and overrated place to stay in Banff.

 Johnston Canyon Bungalows

-The only place to stay at the famous Johnston Canyon are the Johnston Canyon Bungalows.
+For a really cozy Banff cottage rental, you should consider the Johnston Canyon Bungalows.
+This is the only place to stay at the famous Johnston Canyon.
 They are one of the best (and only) places to stay on the Bow Valley Parkway and offer the most charming cabins to enjoy.

 They also operate the Black Swift Bistro and the Market Cafe – some of the only places you can find food on the Bow Valley Parkway.
 It’s a great Banff cabin to stay not only on the entire parkway, but all of Banff!